lopesdiego12/Data-generator-Moa/Business requirements.md

-## KPU - Key performance indicator for our businness
+## KPI - Key performance indicator for our businness

 - MAIN VARIABLES